-Neck Collars Come In A Variety Of Styles And Functions
+Neck Collars Come In A Variety Of Support Styles And Functions

-Neck collars can vary from soft to rigid and can serve functions from stabilization to providing traction.
+Neck collars can vary from soft to rigid and can serve functions from head stabilization to providing cervical traction.

-In a study published in Spine.
-22(7):751-758, April 1, 1997, 81 patients with neck and arm pain of at least 3 months’ duration, and the distribution of the arm pain corresponded to a nerve that was significantly compressed by cervical spondylosis with or without an additional bulging disc, was verified by magnetic resonance imaging or computed tomographic myelography.
-The study concluded that treatment of patients with long-lasting radiating neck pain or pinched nerve, it appears that neck collars, physiotherapy, or surgery are equally effective in the long term.
+In a 1997 study published in the journal Spine, 81 patients with neck and arm pain for at least 3 months, and the arm pain location was associated with a nerve that was significantly compressed by degenerative spondylosis with or without a bulging disc, was verified by MRI or CT imaging.
+The authors of the study concluded that treatment of patients with long lasting radiating neck pain or pinched nerve, that neck collars, physiotherapy, or surgery are equally effective in the long term.

 A 1991 survey published in the British Journal of Rheumatology studied 124 rheumatology, orthopedic, accident and medical emergency outpatients who were prescribed neck collars during a period of 3 months.
 The instructions regarding use of the collars varied significantly.
 76% of the patients found wearing the collar beneficial.
 78% indicated that it helped with symptoms of pain.
 Problems using the collars were noted as being too hot, uncomfortable, and some indicated they had difficulty putting the collars on.